 How to Apply

-- Current curriculum vitae
+- Current CV.

-Additional faculty, including our current Palliative Care and Pain Management Pharmacy Resident and interdisciplinary faculty, will teach throughout the certificate curriculum to provide a variety of perspectives to pharmacy students.
+Additional faculty, including our current Palliative Care and Pain Management pharmacy resident and interdisciplinary faculty, will teach throughout the certificate curriculum to provide a variety of perspectives to pharmacy students.